Knowledge Hub

 A director can make written representations to the company in support of their case and can ask that these are sent on to the company’s members.
 If this isn’t possible or doesn’t happen, the director can ask that the representations are read out at the meeting.
 It’s advisable to comply with the director’s requests to ensure that there is no question as to the validity of the resolution passed.

-If the director holds any other position that will be terminated at the same time as their role as director, for example if they are also the treasurer, they also can’t be deprived of any compensation or damages that might be payable to them because they hold that position.
+If the director holds any other position that will be terminated at the same time as their role as director, for example if they also hold the position of treasurer, they may also be entitled to compensation or damages payable to them in respect of that position.

 How to remove a director using the courts and in law